 A decade and a half later, we’re looking at the most-used social site across the globe.
 Facebook averages over one billion users a day.
 And if it were its own country, it would be the most populated country on earth.

 What does this mean for your business?
-It means if you haven’t already started advertising on the platform since the moment you read the title of this blog, you have already missed out on 16 million potential customers.
+It means that if you didn’t start advertising on Facebook as soon as you read the title of this post, you’ve already missed out on 16 million potential customers.

-If you know what you’re doing with Facebook ads, reaching your ideal cat-enthusiast should be no problem.
+If you know what you’re doing with Facebook ads, reaching your ideal cat enthusiast should be no problem.

-What new ad formats?
+Wait, what new ad formats?
 I’m glad you asked.